alessandro-pagliara/codemotion-ui/README.md

 Enter the `angular/from-scratch` path, then you can:

 - <strong>start</strong> the project

   ```sh
   npm start
   ```

 - <strong>build</strong> the project

   ```sh
   npm run build
   ```

-The build will create 3 bundles in `dist` folder:
+The build will create <strong>3 bundles</strong> in `dist` folder containing the production-ready Web Components library.

 ```
 .